roswell/ecl/src/bdwgc/libatomic_ops/README.md

 # The atomic_ops library (`libatomic_ops`)

-IN NEW CODE, PLEASE USE C11 OR C++14 STANDARD ATOMICS INSTEAD OF THIS PACKAGE.
+IN NEW CODE, PLEASE USE C11 OR C++14 STANDARD ATOMICS INSTEAD OF THE CORE LIBRARY IN THIS PACKAGE.

-This is version 7.6.6 of libatomic_ops.
+This is version 7.8.0 of libatomic_ops.

+License: [MIT](LICENSE) for core library / [GPL-2.0](COPYING) for gpl
+extension.

 ## Download